inside.ewu.edu

 Pre-requisites: EVAL 501, EVAL 502, EVAL 503 and EVAL 504.

-Students will work collaboratively with faculty to integrate their course experiences and learning to carry out a real work program evaluation.
+Students work collaboratively with faculty to integrate their course experiences and learning to carry out a real work program evaluation.
 Current issues in the field may be discussed.

 Organizational Leadership Courses (LEAD)